cswalthour/text_analytics/README.md

 # text_analytics
-Analysis of word frequency and sentiment analysis
+Analysis of word frequency and sentiment analysis.
+Below are the following code files with accompanying summaries:

+* Web-Scraping:
+*